Do you love us enough to hear our heart?

 5. Don't keep telling us you're straight

-For psychological reasons we will not get into here, Christians who witness to gays feel compelled to keep announcing they are straight.
-That only reinforces the unstated message that you don’t like or respect us.
+For psychological reasons we will not get into here, many male Christians who witness to gays, feel compelled to keep announcing to us, they are straight.
+That only reinforces the unstated message that you don’t like or respect us and that, some of you harbor an inner fear that you might be gay yourself.
 The more prejudiced we perceive you to be, the less likely we are to listen to your message.

 6. Don't try to change our sexual orientation